+DEFINITIONS

 In this By-law unless the context otherwise specifies or requires:

-The singular shall include the plural and the plural the singular;
+The singular shall include the plural and the plural the singular.

-“Act” means the Ontario Not-for-Profit Corporations Act, 2010, as amended
+“Act” means the Ontario Not-for-Profit Corporations Act, 2010 and its regulations made under it, as amended or re-enacted from time to time.

+“Articles” means the instrument that incorporates the Corporation or modifies its incorporating instrument, including articles of incorporation, restated articles of incorporation, articles of amendment, articles of amalgamation, articles of arrangement, articles of continuance, articles of dissolution, articles of reorganization, articles of revival, letters patent, supplementary letters patent or a special act.

+“Auditor” means an individual, partnership, or corporation appointed by the Members at the Annual Meeting to audit the books, accounts, and records of the Corporation for a report to the Members at the next Annual Meeting in accordance with the Act.

+“Board” means the Board of Directors of the Corporation.

-"Corporation" means the Ontario Judo Black Belt Association, commonly known as Judo Ontario, and formerly known as the Ontario Yudanshakai;
+"Corporation" means the Ontario Judo Black Belt Association, commonly known as Judo Ontario, and formerly known as the Ontario Yudanshakai.

+“Days” means days including weekends and holidays.

+“Director” means an individual elected or appointed to serve on the Board pursuant to these By-laws.

 “Extraordinary Resolution” means a resolution passed by not less than eighty (80) percent of the votes cast on that resolution.

+“In Writing” means shall include both hard copy and electronic communication in a form determined appropriate by the Board.

-"Officer" has the meaning set forth in Section 5.1 below, and "Officers" has a corresponding meaning;
+"Officer" has the meaning set forth in Section 5.1 below, and "Officers" has a corresponding meaning.

-“Ordinary Resolution” means a resolution passed by a majority of the votes cast on that resolution or consented to by all voting Members entitled to vote on that resolution;
+“Ordinary Resolution” means a resolution that is (i) submitted to a meeting of the Board or the Members of the Corporation and passed at the meeting, with or without amendment, by at least a majority of the votes cast, or (ii) consented to by each Member of the Corporation entitled to vote at a meeting of the Members of the Corporation or by the Member’s attorney.

 "Region" is one of the geographic divisions of the Province of Ontario established by the Board of Directors (see Section 12 below ("Regions") for further definition).

-“Special Resolution” means a resolution passed by not less than two-thirds of the votes cast on that resolution.
-Special Resolutions considered by the Members must be submitted to a Special Meeting of the Members unless each Member present at the meeting consents to the resolution.
+“Special Resolution” means a resolution that is (i) submitted to a special meeting of the Members of the Corporation duly called for the purpose of considering the resolution and passed at the meeting, with or without amendment, by at least two-thirds of the votes cast, or (ii) consented to by each Member of the Corporation entitled to vote at a meeting of the Members of the Corporation or by the member’s attorney.

 The acronym "EDI" means Equity, Diversity and Inclusion and may be used interchangeably.